 How to set up DNS on any Android phone (step by step)

-Learn how to set up DNS on any Android phone.
+This tutorial will teach you step by step how to set up DNS on any Android phone with these step-by-step tutorials.

 You can use Google Public DNS, Cloudflare DNS (1.1.1.1), Quad9, AdGuard, or another DNS provider on your Android smartphone.